DataCorrupted/banking/README.md

 It is known that it will run on MATLAB 2016\*.
 There are reports that apps designed in MATLAB 2018 cannot run properly in MATLAB 2019.
 Not sure how this app performs.
 Be prepared :)

+## Test

+Using `<test/testAll.m>` you may do a through testing on all components.
+The test would take approx. 10 minutes, as UI testing is really slow.
+However, you may also choose to only test backend components using `<test/testBackend.m>`, it would only last for 10 seconds.

 ## Run